Why I’m trying intermittent fasting

-It is simple and doable
+It’s simple and doable

 How to do intermittent fasting?

-Choose your method
+Choose your intermittent fasting method

 Choose your method: 18 hour fast or 5/2 fasting and plan ahead on which day of the week you will be fasting.
+Schedule it in your calendar!
 This helps you set your mind to it and makes it easier to stick to.
 Choose a day that you will be less busy and haven’t any strenuous activity planned.

 While you are fasting, only drink water or tea.
-If you are really hungry, try some almond/soy/regular milk.
+If you are really hungry, try some almond/soy/regular organic milk.
 Don’t force yourself if you are not feeling well.
 Eat and try again after a few days.
 Your body will adapt!

-Eat protein after fasting
+Eat protein after intermittent fasting

 When you eat again after fasting, eat a high protein meal with lots of veggies.
-A high carb meal will send your sugar levels sky high and you don’t want to be on that rollercoaster!
+A high carb meal after fasting will send your sugar levels sky high and you don’t want to be on that rollercoaster!
 You don’t have to cut out carbs, just keep them to ¼ of your plate or less and eat whole foods.

 Who shouldn’t try IF?